 Cancer Patients Qualify For Medical Marijuana in Ohio

+Cancer is currently a qualifying condition for medical marijuana in Ohio, and individuals experiencing symptoms related to cancer can schedule their appointment now.
 In the Summer of 2016, Ohio officially became the 25th state to legalize medical marijuana.
 Now, after a two-year rollout process, patients are finally able to access medical marijuana throughout the State.
 Similar to other states with medical marijuana programs, Ohio has approved cancer as a qualifying condition for treatment with cannabis, and this is for good reason.
 According the National Cancer Institute, there are approximately 15 million Americans currently living with cancer, and roughly 70,000 new cancer diagnoses are made each year in the State of Ohio.

 The available evidence, although somewhat limited, demonstrates that cannabis is an incredibly powerful and safe medicine for individuals living with cancer and treatment-related side effects.
 In particular, the power of marijuana to alleviate nausea, vomiting, appetite loss, pain, depression, anxiety, and insomnia have been well documented and offer the potential for significant relief to those undergoing treatment for cancer.